 In a building that might have otherwise been disused, on furniture that has been reclaimed or upcycled, eating food that would have been thrown away – Foodhall makes eating and socialising even more rewarding.
 And so far the people of Sheffield have embraced the cafe wholeheartedly.
 “The reaction to Foodhall has been overwhelmingly positive.
 My favourite way of judging public reaction is to see who comes in.
 We have regulars who come in the cafe every day and have become part of the furniture.”
 One such regular is Peter, who recently celebrated his 72nd birthday at Foodhall by playing his favourite tunes on the house piano.

 But it’s not just the local community that’s embracing Foodhall.
-It recently won two prizes at the Sheffield Design Awards – the Small Project and the People’s Choice award – which recognised the way the team is using design to address social and environmental issues.
+It's won two prizes at the Sheffield Design Awards – the Small Project and the People’s Choice award – which recognised the way the team is using design to address social and environmental issues.

 The cafe opens Thursday to Saturday and all food that is served has been cooked using surplus ingredients donated by retailers, saving it from being sent to landfill.
 The menu changes day to day, the meals are accessible to all and the quality is high.
 They’ve even had Michelin-star, Savoy-trained chefs and some of the chefs from Sheffield’s top restaurants cooking there – keep an eye on Facebook for upcoming dates in their Plates series of special themed nights.